 Taquile is a collective community and the Quechua moral code they live by is ‘ama sua, ama llulla, ama qhilla’ (do not steal, do not lie, do not be lazy).

-I would argue that cultural heritage as a whole has many intangible elements and that surely textiles is the most tangible of all cultural artefacts as you can study the product and processes like you would a piece of art.
-This evolution would also demonstrate outside influences and you could study how cultures feed into each other depending on historical context but whatever.
+Arguably cultural heritage as a whole has many intangible elements and that surely textiles is the most tangible of all cultural artefacts as you can study the product and processes like you would a piece of art.
+This evolution would also demonstrate outside influences and you could study how cultures feed into each other depending on historical context.

 I looked at the UNESCO list of ‘Intangible Cultural Heritage and the Register of Best Safeguarding Practices’ and I can honestly say I enjoyed it immensely despite myself.
 From beer culture in Belgium to the tahteeb stick game of Egypt – all life is on that list.
 I particularly enjoyed that in 2015 the coaxing ritual for camels in Mongolia was in the ‘urgent safeguarding’ category.
 All cultural life is here on Earth and we know so little of it.